-Net cash provided by investing activities for the year ended December 31, 2019 was \$16.3 million and net cash used in investing activities for the year ended December 31, 2018 was \$11.3 million.
+Net cash used in investing activities for the year ended December 31, 2020 was \$18.2 million and net cash provided by investing activities for the year ended December 31, 2019 was \$16.3 million.
+The cash used in investing activities was due to the timing of the purchases of our investments in certificates of deposit and treasury bills as compared to the timing of the maturities of those investments.
 The cash provided by investing activities was due to the timing of the purchases of our investments in certificates of deposit and treasury bills as compared to the timing of the maturities of those investments and the purchases of property and equipment we made during year ended December 31, 2019.
-The cash used in investing activities was due to the timing of the purchases of our investments in certificates of deposit and treasury bills as compared to the timing of the maturities of those investments and the purchases of property and equipment we made during year ended December 31, 2018.